By: SafeHome.org Research Published: April 15, 2021

 Our study also examined how vaccination could affect friendships.
 As protection from the virus increases, do Americans feel more comfortable getting together with friends?
 Do feelings of anxiety or fear still linger despite the vaccine?

 The fear of catching COVID-19 is still high among Americans.
-This recent study reports that 8 in 10 people remain concerned that they’ll become sick.
 What worries them the most is infecting or losing a loved one to the disease.
 Since limiting exposure to people outside your home is a main way to prevent illness, it’s no surprise that only 43% of Americans are expecting to see their friends soon after vaccination.

 The rewiring of our brains is one reason why the idea of socializing makes people feel nervous or scared.
 Neuroscientists and psychologists agree that the pandemic is reshaping our sense of fear and disgust as we collectively experience chronic stress.
 The pandemic has also induced social anxiety in many who didn’t suffer from it before.
 Some experts believe that we’ll have to retrain our brains to socialize as we ease back into in-person interactions.